As your Congressman, I will go to DC to challenge big government and protect your rights. I will fight to:

 Reform welfare — We should reform welfare programs that trap able-bodied people in a cycle of dependency and deprive them of the dignity of work, by instituting time limitations on welfare benefits to incentivize recipients to seek gainful employment.

 Protect private property rights — People and organizations should be free to use, cultivate, and build on their private property as they see fit.

-Protect public lands — We should preserve and conserve currently held public lands in a way that ensures the individual enjoyment of public lands for future generations.
-Elected officials should carefully consider proposed uses of public land for oil/mineral extraction or solar/wind development in areas of natural beauty by balancing the individual enjoyment of public lands with the need to maintain energy and resource independence as a nation.
+Protect public lands — We should manage currently held public lands in a way that ensures the individual enjoyment of public lands for future generations.
+Elected officials should cautiously consider proposed uses of public land for oil/mineral extraction or solar/wind development in areas of natural beauty by balancing the individual enjoyment of public lands with the need to maintain energy and resource independence as a nation.
 We should promote grazing leases on public land historically used for that purpose.

 Protect plant and animal species — We should uphold the provisions of the Endangered Species Act and ensure effective fish and wildlife management programs.